AusRehab

 Written by: Stephen Zeng

-Understanding the complexities of workplace rehabilitation for both work-related and non work-related injuries is essential for employers and employees in Australia.
+Understanding the complexities of workplace rehabilitation for both work-related and non-work related injuries is essential for employers and employees in Australia.
 Not only does it fulfill a legal obligation, but it also supports the recovery and return to work of injured employees, which can significantly reduce the financial impact on the organisation.

 • Over 120,000 serious compensation claims were made.